nicholas-george/inr_in_words/README.md

 ## Use in your projects..

+### In browser
     You can  use it as an ES6 module, in your projects as it is.

+### With Node
 To use as a node commonjs module change the last line from 'export default inrWords;' to 'module.exports = inrWords;'

+### With Google Sheets
 With a minor tweek, this code can be used in Google appscripts and used in Google sheets.
 There is a [Google Sheets AppScript version](https://github.com/nicholas-george/inr_in_words/blob/master/googleAppScript.js).
-You can just copy paste the whole code here into your google sheet appscript.

-Then in your sheet, there are four functions:
-  (Assuming cell A2 has your number '250,000.00'), type in cell B2
+You can just copy paste the whole code from here into your google sheet appscript.
+Then in your sheet, there are four functions: (Assuming cell A2 has your number '250,000.00'), type in cell B2

   ```Appscript
     =inr_Words(A2)